Gaius-Augustus/taxonomy/literature.md

 	  They cite a paper after naming these "Taxonomical Guidelines" but I did find nothing on the cited paper.
  - Papers that use NCBI taxonomy in a systematic or automatic way.
    - Podell S, Gaasterland T, Allen E (2008).
 Developed an algorithm to better detect HGT.
 The program execution requires locally available copies of the NCBI Genbank database and also NCBI Taxonomy.
+   - Huson (2007).
+They developed a software to analyse Metagenomes (MEGAN).
+It takes the DNA reads, it compares them with known sequences using BLAST, and then it estimates the taxonomical content using the NCBI Taxonomy Database.
+With a LCA Algorithm, it assigns to each read a set of taxa that hits the comparison.
+DNA specific sequences will return a taxa near to the leafs, while conserved sequences will return higher order taxa.

 Tips: http://scholar.google.com, https://www.ncbi.nlm.nih.gov/pubmed/